keith-ng/Projects/Video-based Person Re-Identification/README.md

 >> insert result observations here

+- If the model did not perform up to standard, there are some possible solutions
+  1. Provide a more exhaustive dataset
+    - Larger sample size
+  2. Provide a more relevant dataset
+    - Images or frames closer to the test images/videos or future input
+    - If unavailable, take some samples and personally annotate them
+  3. Identify any reasons that may impact the algorithm
+    - Eg. location where test or input images/frames are taken may be poorly lit resulting in the algorithm's inability to generate ideal results

 ### Acknowledgement:
-- This repository is built upon the repository TranReID.
+- This repository is built upon the repository [TranReID](https://github.com/damo-cv/TransReID).
 - Credits to Youtube channel [Gas Station Encounters](https://youtu.be/LamLq3dlqyI) for the video, the_peanut_pocketer.mp4, used in model testing.

 ### Citation: